kamybagheri1998/hackathon/README.md

 My personal goal is to get a first look into Kotlin and to improve my understanding on how to build a user-friendly, easy to navigate web page.

+I know am able to read and understand basic Kotlin code and got a better understanding of the elements of a modern webpage.

 Redon Kurta:

 My personal goal describes my desire to expand my Kotlin Programming skills and get more in depth into project management.
 All in all, through dedication and discipline, I succeeded in obtaining knowledge regarding Kotlin programming and integrating a database connection to a Kotlin project.
 Utilizing pair programming, I encountered the highest learning rate as we could share our knowledge and, thus, learn a lot from each other.